jamesu/railscollab/UPGRADE.markdown

 # Upgrading from a previous version of RailsCollab

-The first thing you should do is migrate the database schema to ensure RailsCollab's models continue to function.
+The only thing you should do is migrate the database schema to ensure RailsCollab's models continue to function.
 This can be achieved by running the following command:

     rake db:migrate

-Next you should reload your configuration schema, in case any new configuration options have been added.
-This can be accomplished by running the following commands:

-    rake db:railscollab:reload_config
+## Change in file storage location

+If you are updating from the rails2 version of RailsCollab, the default location for Company logos, User avatars, and File data has changed.
+These are now located in "logo", "avatar" and "data".
+If you have any existing files you should be able to copy them to the new location to make them work again.

 Thats it!